Eulogy — First Voice

 The Invitation

-Three days later, John got a message.
+Three days later, John Henry received a message.
 Not public.
 Not official.

 Private.